How can I help?

 As part of this course, you’ll:

-• Inspired teaching and intellectual debate
+• Inspiring teaching and lively intellectual debate

 Building your future potential